vallerim/se_project_aroundtheus/README.md

 **Techniques Used**

-This project was a great exercise in implementing grids,  and media quri
+This project was a great exercise in implementing grids, media queries, and flexbox.